 - Loss of appetite

-Proper hand-washing is the best way to prevent C. diff from spreading.
-Wash your hands with soap and water, especially after using the bathroom.
-Other preventive methods include:
+Proper hand-washing is the best way to prevent C. diff.
+Always wash with soap and water.
+Wash your hands every time you use the bathroom.

-- Cleaning with disinfectants, especially when people are sick
+- Clean with disinfectants, especially when people are sick

-- Making sure any healthcare staff who comes in contact with you washes their hands first
+- Make sure any healthcare staff who comes in contact with you washes their hands first